 - 1. The maximum student units in a single-grade kindergarten classroom shall be thirty-five (which is equivalent to 20 students). - 2.
-The maximum student units for a teacher having five or six grades should not exceed fifteen. - 3.
-The maximum student units for a teacher having three or four grades should not exceed twenty-five. - 4.
-The maximum student units for a teacher having two grades should not exceed twenty-eight. - 5.
+The maximum student units for a teacher having five or six grades should not exceed fifteen.

+- 3. The maximum student units for a teacher having three or four grades should not exceed twenty-five. - 4.
+The maximum student units for a teacher having two grades should not exceed twentyeight. - 5.
 The maximum student units for a teacher having one grade (excluding kindergarten) should not exceed thirty. - 6.
 The maximum number of grades in a single teacher classroom is six grades.
 Any variation of the above must be approved by the local Conference Office of Education.

-B. Junior Academy
+Student supervision and organizational sponsorship is also a part of the teaching load.
+When needed, and able to, school administration may decide to provide additional support and/or compensation to adequately meet the demands of the teaching load.
+When a discrepancy arises regarding teaching load, school administration may call on the local conference office of education for support in making a final determination. - B. Junior Academy

-Six subject preparations per day constitute the suggested teaching load for a secondary teacher in a normally departmentalized junior academy.
-If a teacher's assignment exceeds the suggested load, assistance shall be given either by a teacher's assistant or a student reader.
+Six class appointments per day constitute the teaching load for a secondary teacher in a normally departmentalized junior academy.
+If a teacher's assignment exceeds the load, assistance shall be given either by a teacher's assistant or a student reader.
+Student supervision and organizational sponsorship is also a part of the teaching load.
 Supervisory and co-curricular duties will be assigned by the principal as part of the teacher's professional responsibilities.
 This policy shall not apply to a grade 7-9 classroom with one teacher.